Learn how to make Beef Enchilada Casserole in two easy steps. Easy, budget-friendly, and fulfilling Mexican-style dinner!

 Add taco seasoning, onion, garlic.
 Cook until onion becomes fragrant and translucent.
 Set aside.

-Next add another layer of tortillas, beef, beans, corn and finish with cheese on top.
+Next add another layer of tortillas, sauce, beef, beans, corn and finish with cheese on top.

 Garnish with sour cream, jalapeno slices, cilantro, cracked black pepper, scallions.